 An Intro to Monkeypox: From the Perspective of a Clinical Microbiologist, Reeti Khare, Ph.D., Clinical Microbiologist, National Jewish Health and author of Guide to Clinical and Diagnostic Virology joined the ASM Studio at ASM Microbe 2022 to answer pressing questions about the symptoms, transmission dynamics, prevention and treatment strategies and basic virology of the monkeypox virus

-Monkeypox Clinical Update with Dr. Daniel Griffin
+Mpox Clinical Insights With Dr. Daniel Griffin

-Monkeypox answers including their origin, clinical presentation, diagnosis, treatment, and overall risk.
+Mpox answers, including their origin, clinical presentation, diagnosis, treatment, and overall risk.

 Timeline of Outbreaks

-Monkeypox Timeline
+Mpox Timeline

 https://www.who.int/emergencies/disease-outbreak-news/item/2022-DON385 https://www.who.int/news-room/fact-sheets/detail/monkeypox https://www.cdc.gov/poxvirus/monkeypox/outbreak/us-outbreaks.html